Rays pummel Greinke, Morton clutch vs Astros to win Game 3

+“He’s one of the best pitchers in the world.
+No more complicated than that,” Hinch said of Verlander.
+“He’s ready, and it’s his game.”

+The series winner advances to the AL Championship Series against the New York Yankees, who finished a three-game sweep of Minnesota in the other ALDS on Monday night.

-Kiermaier got the wild-card Rays going with his shot the second inning.
-Ji-Man Choi and Brandon Lowe added solo shots off Greinke, who has never won in Tampa Bay, and Willy Adames added a solo blast against Wade Miley in the sixth.
+Kiermaier got the wild-card Rays going with his long home run in the second inning.
+Ji-Man Choi and Brandon Lowe added solo shots off Greinke, who has never won at Tampa Bay, and Willy Adames added a solo drive against Wade Miley in the sixth.

 Tampa Bay’s four home runs matched a franchise record for a postseason game.
 The Rays also went deep four times against the Boston Red Sox during the 2008 AL Championship Series and did it again during last week’s 5-1 wild-card victory against the Athletics.

+“For us to put three runs on the board, that felt great.
+That was huge for us,” Kiermaier said.
+“After that, it’s just, ‘Hey, Charlie Morton, go do your thing, go do what you do.’
+And he did just that.”

-Jose Altuve homered for the Astros, who are one victory away from their third straight appearance in the ALCS.
+Jose Altuve homered for the Astros, who are one victory from their third straight appearance in the ALCS, and had two of Houston’s three hits off Morton.
 It was Altuve’s 10th career postseason home run, tied with Chase Utley for the most by a second baseman in major league history.

 Morton, who won 29 games for Houston over two seasons before joining the Rays as a free agent last offseason, departed with an 8-1 lead.
 Four relievers finished the combined seven-hitter for the Rays, who have never been swept in a playoff series.

+Verlander, who pitched seven scoreless innings to win Game 1, has only started on fewer than the standard four days of rest once.
+That was in the 2011 ALDS, when his first appearance was limited to one inning by rain.

+“The thought process is five-game series are pretty crazy and we’ve got to win.
+Never know what can happen,” Verlander said.
+“You can’t put all your eggs in one basket and say if we lose tomorrow, we’ve got Justin and Gerrit (Cole) for Game 5.
+It’s a crazy game.”

-The Astros won the first two games with a pair of dominating pitching performances from Justin Verlander and Gerrit Cole, who combined to limit the Rays to one unearned run and five hits with 23 strikeouts over 14 2/3 innings.
-Houston’s other pitchers have allowed 12 earned runs in 11 1/3 frames, an ERA of 9.53.
+The Astros won the first two games with a pair of dominating pitching performances from Verlander and Cole, who combined to limit the Rays to one unearned run and five hits with 23 strikeouts over 14 2/3 innings.
+Houston’s other pitchers have allowed 12 earned runs in 11 1/3 innings, an ERA of 9.53.

 With Morton on the mound, and returning home for the first playoff game at Tropicana Field in six years, the Rays were confident they would find a way to get back into the series against Greinke, an 18-game winner who was 8-1 with a 3.02 in 10 starts after being acquired from Arizona at the trade deadline.

 Morton, meanwhile, remained perfect in potential postseason elimination games, including a pair of Game 7 victories during Houston’s 2017 World Series run.
-He shrugged off yielding Altuve’s first-inning homer to hold the Astros potent lineup in check while his offense was building a comfortable lead.
+He shrugged off yielding Altuve’s homer and throwing 31 pitches in the first inning to hold the Astros’ potent lineup in check while his offense was building a comfortable lead.

+“I’ve seen this out of Charlie,” Hinch said.
+“When you get him early, get some opportunities early, you have to maximize them if you can.
+Same thing he did in the wild-card game.
+He settled in nicely and got them through five innings.”

 GREINKE’S STRUGGLES